iotaledger/wasp/packages/vm/readme.md

 ## Processor and the sandbox interface

-In native and `wasmtimevm` implementations one _processor_ represents one smart contract.
+In native and `wasmtime` implementations one _processor_ represents one smart contract.
 It gives full power to the smart contracts on the ISCP chain, such as manipulate native IOTA assets, call other smart contracts (processors) on the same chain and send requests and assets to other ISCP chains.